Krystal has been 100% renewable since 2017. And that's using ACTUAL clean energy, not just carbon offsets or planting trees (though we do that too!)

 The following definitions and rules of interpretation apply in this Agreement.

-Standard Agreements Clauses (SCC): the European Commission's Standard Agreementual Clauses for the transfer of Personal Data from the European Union to processors established in third countries as set out in Commission Decision 2010/87/EU.
+The European Commission's Standard Contractual Clauses for the transfer of Personal Data from the European Union to processors established in third countries as set out in Commission Decision 2010/87/EU.

 2. Personal data types and processing purposes